GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-10-31 18:52:01 IST
+This content is dynamically generated in Indian Time (IST): 2024-10-31 19:07:48 IST

 Current Weather in Coimbatore:
-Temperature: 30.88 °C
+Temperature: 29.88 °C
-Condition: haze
+Condition: smoke